 Instructors will initiate withdrawals by completing the electronic drop form and forwarding it to the Advising and Counseling Services Office.
-The electronic drop form can be found on the faculty tab of the VC Pirate Portal.
+The electronic drop form can be found in the Pirate Portal > Faculty Homepage > Drop Students.
 The grade at the time of the drop and the last day of attendance must be included on the electronic drop form.